 Giving in at 7pm, we located the tourist cabins conveniently two streets over (30 bolivianos per person) and set up for the night, beyond delighted that we would be sleeping in actual beds and might even get a hot meal.

 We woke the next morning from a successful night of sleep and admired the sun rising over the hills and the light it cast onto the nearby fields.
 We packed our rucksacks one final time and returned to the main plaza to await transportation.
 It surely couldn’t be a long wait….

 Recommendations for hiking to the Maragua Crater:

 - Get yourself a map or at least some solid directions from locals in Sucre before you head out.
 A GPS system is also useful as paths are notoriously terrible and can disappear into thin air without you even realising it.
 The route to the dinosaur footprints is apparently a path off the main road to Potolo next to a small hut on the left-hand-side of the road which descends into a valley below – but I would check this, as we never managed to find it!
 Check out my recommendations for free apps you can download on your phone to use for hiking in South America.

 - Take full camping gear (including a stove) but you can buy food and water on the route, specifically in Chaunaca and Maragua.
-If you’re looking for a lightweight tent, I would strongly recommend reading my review of the Big Agnes HVUL2 tent or checking out the Terra Nova Zephyros 2 (the tent I’ve used for camping across South America).
+If you’re looking for a lightweight tent, I would strongly recommend reading my review of the Big Agnes HVUL2 tent (the tent I’ve used for camping across South America).

 - If you don’t feel like hiking to the Maragua Crater alone, Condor Trekkers are a highly recommended company who offer this route, amongst others.
 The agency also acts as a social enterprise supporting local communities through sustainable development projects, and they have a delicious vegetarian restaurant, Condor Cafe, on Calle Calvo in Sucre.